Yusufss4/graph-algorithms/README.md

   2. Builds MST using a **min-heap** (`PriorityQueue<int[]>`):
      - Continually extract the vertex with the smallest key.
      - Update neighbors that could be connected with cheaper edges.
+     - Priority Queue has the weight and vertex index pair `[weight, vertex]`.
   3. Computes MST total weight and prints results.

 ### 4. `BellmanFordAlgorithm` Class